Pedro Menendez High School

 Pedro Menendez High School is a public high school in the St. Johns County School District, located in southern St. Johns County, Florida, United States.
 It was named for Pedro Menéndez de Avilés, a sixteenth-century Spanish admiral and pirate hunter who founded St. Augustine, the first permanent European settlement and oldest port city in what is now the continental United States, on August 28, 1565.

 It has a student body of over 1,300 students.
 The school building is a two-story octagon with an open courtyard in the center.
 The gymnasium and auditorium are attached on the east and west sides, respectively.
 The school was built simultaneously with Bartram Trail High School; Menendez was intended to relieve overcrowding at St. Augustine High School.
 The school opened August 28, 2000, and graduated its first class in 2001.

-Their curriculum offers academy programs in the areas of business & computer technology, health science and architectural & building sciences.
+The curriculum offers academy programs in the areas of business & computer technology, health science, and architectural & building sciences.